ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 2. In a text editor, open a file that contains conflicts.

 3. Resolve each conflicting change, and then save the file.

-  **Note:** Delete all of the text that you do not want to keep.
+Delete all of the text that you do not want to keep.
 Each conflict is in this format:

 		<<<<<<< HEAD
 		Text in checked out branch.
 		=======
 		Text in merged branch.
 		>>>>>>> merged_branch

 4. Stage each file that you modified, and then commit the merge.

 ## Rebase branches